MicrosoftEdge/WebView2Samples/SampleApps/WebView2_WinUI3_Sample/readme.md

    `< Content Include="FixedRuntime\95.0.1020.53\\**\*.*" >`

-3 Uncomment the code in app.xaml.cs to enable the runtime override
+3. Uncomment the code in `app.xaml.cs` to enable the runtime override:
 <pre>
 public App()
 {